Background pattern

 Prevention of CMV infection in transplant patients

-You should start taking this medication within 10 days of the transplant.
+You should start taking this medicine within 10 days of the transplant.
 The usual dose is two tablets ONCE a day.
 You should continue with this dose until 100 days after the transplant.
 If you have received a kidney transplant, your doctor may advise you to take the tablets for 200 days.

 The usual dose is two tablets taken TWICE a day for 21 days (three weeks).
-Do not continue with this dose for more than 21 days unless your doctor tells you to, as this dose may increase your risk of possible side effects.
+Do not continue with this dose for more than 21 days unless your doctor tells you to, as this dose may increase your risk of side effects.

-Older patients
+Elderly patients

 Patients with kidney problems